-Today, we live at a pace with increasing demand of jobs, odd working hours, hectic social lives surrounded by polluted environment.
-Our bodies are under constant threat from stress, bad posture, sedentary lifestyle and wrong eating habits.
-At the end of the day, we become exhausted.
-On a long run, these effects build up and emerge in many different forms-everything from acute to chronic diseases.
-Naturopathy and Yoga treatments are the best option to detoxify, cleanse, heal, repair, and strengthen ourselves physically, mentally and emotionally.
-The treatment modalities at Yenepoya Naturopathy and Yoga Hospital include Diet and Nutrition Therapy, Fasting Therapy, Hydro Therapy, Acupuncture, Mud Therapy, Physiotherapy, Botanical Medicine, Massage Therapy, Acupressure, Reflexology, Magneto therapy, Chromo therapy, Heliotherapy, Energy Medicine and Yoga Therapy.
+Today, we live at a pace with an ever-increasing demand for jobs, odd work hours, hectic social lives surrounded by an equally polluted environment.
+Our bodies are under constant stress due to bad posture, sedentary lifestyles, and faulty dietary habits.
+In the long run, these effects build up and emerge in many different forms from acute to chronic ailments.
+Naturopathy and Yoga therapies are the best to detoxify, cleanse, heal, repair, and strengthen ourselves physically, mentally, and emotionally.
+Treatment modalities at Yenepoya Naturopathy and Yoga Hospital include Hydro and Mud therapy, Heliotherapy, Yoga therapy, Energy Medicine, Nutrition & Dietetics, Fasting therapy, Botanical Medicine, Massage Therapy and Reflexology, Acupuncture, Physiotherapy, Magnetotherapy & Chromotherapy.

-Botanical medicine is the usage of herbs for therapeutic purpose.
-This system is based on using single or mixed herbs containing medicinal value to treat disorders and also to improve immunity.
-Medicinal plants are of great value in the Indian culture and tradition.
-Even in other systems of medicine, various herbal preparations are used as therapy.
-Many digestive disorders, respiratory ailments, skin and cardiac problems can be treated through herbs.
+Botanical medicine is the usage of herbs for therapeutic purposes.
+This system is based on using single or mixed herbs containing medicinal value to treat disorders and also improve immunity.
+Medicinal plants and its herbal preparations are of great value in the Indian tradition since time immemorial.
+Some of the main indications for using these herbs are respiratory, skin and cardiac ailments.

-Reflexology is the application of pressure to specific reflex areas on the body especially the palms and soles.
+Reflexology is the application of pressure to specific reflex areas located on the palms and soles.
 The theory behind reflexology is that areas correspond to the distant organs and organ systems of the body.
 Pressure applied to the reflex area brings relaxation and healing to the corresponding area of the body.
-Reflexology is sometimes combined with other hands-on therapies like physiotherapy, chiropractice and osteopathy.
-Several studies indicate that reflexology may reduce pain and psychological symptoms, such as stress and anxiety, and enhance relaxation and sleep.
-In contrast, there are researches going on which view the acupuncture points as reflex points to stimulate nerves, muscles and connective tissue and give desired therapeutic benefits.
+Reflexology is at times also combined with physiotherapy, chiropractic and osteopathy.
+Scientific studies on reflexology have shown its benefits on reducing psychological parameters such as stress and anxiety levels and quality of sleep.

 FULL BODY MASSAGE